 Tardiness is considered unprofessional behavior.
 Tardiness is considered an unexcused absence and will be recorded as such (see individual course syllabi for divergent rules regarding this issue).
-Roll is taken and recorded at each clinical meeting.
+Roll is taken and recorded at each class and clinical meeting.

-I. Medical Release Requirement
+K. Medical Release Requirement